AtriaIvan/Miss-Kawthar/README.md

 **Fall Detection & Data Storage**
 An MPU6050 tracks patient orientation and triggers a buzzer if a fall is detected (roll > ±60°).
 An ESP8266 Wi-Fi module on the same board collects data from all modules and sends periodic reports to Google Sheets via the Google Sheets API.

-> The project can be built with only 2 Arduinos btw, one dedicated to the Heart Rate Monitor (required for MATLAB serial at 100Hz), and one handling all other modules :3
+> The project can be built with only 2 Arduinos btw, one dedicated to the Heart Rate Monitor (required for MATLAB serial at 100Hz), and one handling all other modules.
+> and at the end .. we all know that miss kawthar do all that better than any smart system exists :3

 ---